×

 Without moral judgment…

-I’ve been grappling with the headline for this particular blog post because part of what I also want to touch on is this; “To give yourself full permission to eat (all) foods is not the same as eating with abandonment.”
+Another way of looking at this is; “To give yourself full permission to eat (all) foods is not the same as eating with abandonment.”

-There are some challenging concepts when it comes to Intuitive Eating and Mindful Eating that I feel are both radical as well as counter cultural.
-And they can be very challenging to put into practice, yet I believe they are vital if we want to reach a place of peace with food and eating.
+This can be a challenging concept that is part of Intuitive Eating and Mindful Eating.
+It feels radical and counter cultural.
+And it can be challenging to put into practice, yet I believe giving ourselves persmission is vital if we want to reach a place of peace with food and eating.

 Here’s thing though.